EPCCed/hpc-intro-2021-02-20/_episodes/12-cluster.md

 > ## Compare Your Computer, the Head Node and the Worker Node
 >
 > Compare your laptop's number of processors and memory with the numbers you see on the cluster
 > head node and worker node.
-Discuss the differences with your neighbor.
 What implications do
 > you think the differences might have on running your research work on the different systems
 > and nodes?
 {: .challenge}